 Sit down and do small little chunks of work.

 Small little bites at a time.
-I found tremendous help in using a 6 minute timer to get things done.
+I found tremendous help in using a 6-minute timer to get things done.
 It’s such a useful tool for me to sit down focus and make headway on creative projects.
-Before I know it, I can look back and see that I’m make progress.
+Before I know it, I can look back and see that I’m making progress.
 Then I start to feel hopeful.

 Do something creative that uses a different skillset

 If you are stuck on a project and can’t seem to get inspiration, walk away for a little bit and pick up another creative tool.
 This could mean you pick up a musical instrument or a paintbrush.
 We can use the creative part of our brain sometimes by giving it a break with other fun, creative things to do.
 I do this with drawing or playing music.
 A friend of ours gave us a piano and I’ve been filling some of my spare time plunking out tunes and rediscovering my love of music.
 It’s a breath of fresh air for the spirit.

 Change your view, get out of the house (or even travel!)